 TEDWomen 2015, TEDGlobal 2011, TEDWomen 2010, TEDGlobal 2010, TEDGlobal 2009

 An idea worth spreading

 The power of optimism, and the power of community.
 Together, we can make an important difference.
 Start where you are, and go!

 Being the change and inspiring others to be the change.
 Neurology.
 Technology.
 The environment.
 Local customs.
 Beekeeping, gardening, partner dancing, chocolate.

 Talk to me about

-Tell me what you think we can do, today, to make the world a better place.
-Also, what's the next big thing?
+What's one thing each of us can do, today, to make the world a better place?
+What's the next big thing in tech?
 What is your idea of perfect happiness?
 What is your greatest extravagance?

 People don't know I'm good at

 My motto is, "Be prepared, and then show up and have fun."
 I believe that home should be a soft place to return to at the end of a hard day.
 I try to avoid the 4 horsemen (criticism, contempt, defensiveness, and stonewalling).
 I am thankful for all of the abundance in my life.
 Something I’ve done once that I never need to do again: La Tomatina.
 (I am enthusiastic about local customs, but I have learned that in some cases (e.g., La Tomatina), once is enough -- and, in a limited number of cases (e.g., the running of the bulls), never is okay, too.)
 Things to note: (1) if you find yourself covered in tomato juice, tomato pulp, etc., rinse off as soon as possible or your skin will start to itch and burn, and (2) throw out your tomato-soaked clothes at the first opportunity -- nothing will remove the smell of over-ripe tomatoes.